Edge Servers (Resource)

 The Monitoring Tab

-The Monitoring tab in the Edge Server Properties dialog allows you to associate incident thresholds to your edge servers, which will assist you in dealing quickly with any issues that may arise.
+The Monitoring tab in the Edge Server Properties dialog allows you to associate incident thresholds with your edge servers, which will assist you in dealing quickly with any issues that may arise.
 Keep in mind that any incident thresholds set at the edge server level will override any applicable domain level incident thresholds.

 You can associate an incident threshold to your edge server by clicking the Add button in the Monitoring tab.
-This will cause the Add Incident Threshold wizard to appear, which will allow you to select the incident type using the drop-down list and set the threshold's escalation options.
+This will cause the Add Incident Threshold Wizard to appear, which will allow you to select the incident type using the drop-down list and set the threshold's escalation options.
 The incident threshold that can be set on this resource is MIA.